Jaguar XF Sportbrake (2017-2024) Review

 "Even in facelifted form the Jaguar XF Sportbrake only offers mild-hybrid rather than a full-hybrid option, which means that the core four-cylinder diesels are the most efficient models."

-The most popular D200 Jaguar XF Sportbrake has an official WLTP fuel consumption figure of 51.5mpg, which is respectable although not the best in the class.
-You should expect to reach over 40mpg most of the time unless you really exercise your right foot.
+The most popular D200 Jaguar XF Sportbrake has an official WLTP fuel consumption figure of 51.5mpg, which is respectable, although not the best in the class.
+You should expect to reach over 40 mpg most of the time unless you really exercise your right foot.

 Choose the AWD version with that engine and this drops to 47.7mpg, while the P250 petrol only offers 32.4mpg officially - expect to be getting sub-30mpg most of the time.
-Inevitably the most powerful XF 300 Sport has the worst consumption of 29.9mpg, only those with healthy bank accounts or a company fuel card should apply.
+Inevitably, the most powerful XF 300 Sport has the worst consumption of 29.9mpg; only those with healthy bank accounts or a company fuel card should apply.

-Less promising is that Jaguar XF Sportbrake was one of worst-performing cars of all, with a score of 8.72 for reliability and 8.22 out of 10 for cost of repairs.
+Less promising is that the Jaguar XF Sportbrake was one of the worst-performing cars of all, with a score of 8.72 for reliability and 8.22 out of 10 for cost of repairs.
 Even more damning is that this is a lower score than the previous generation XF (2008-2015) - but that car still made the bottom 10 cars for reliability.

-Insurance cover for your Jaguar XF Sportbrake should be considerably lower than in any of its German counterparts.
+Insurance for your Jaguar XF Sportbrake should be considerably lower than in any of its similar-era German counterparts.
 That's because of the entry-level model's modest power output and manual gearbox, putting it in group 25 - but that's only for pre-facelift models, as this engine was dropped.
 New Jaguar XF Sportbrakes start at group 35 for the D200 SE.

 P250 petrol models are a couple of groups higher at 37, while the quickest Jaguar XF Sportbrake P300 version sits in group 40.